Ordfin/Documentation/pages/suite/suite-low-frequency-order-management.md

 permalink: suite-low-frequency-order-management.html
 ---

-The management of orders is at the heart of the Low-Frequency trading bot’s competency.
+The management of orders is at the heart of the Low-Frequency trading bot's competency.

 The process has some intricacies, as it involves handling orders at the exchange as well as producing a simulation.
 The system must be synchronized with what happens at the exchange so that the on-screen monitoring of the trading session, the accounts, and all trading information reflects reality.